SecretBalkans/arb-shadbot/README.md

 4. Start the bot via `test-bot.ts`.
 Check out the code to see what it does and run it.

 Description on how to run each can be found it the appropriate repo.

+# Architecture overview (developer deepdive)
+1. We use TS in 99% of places to ensure typesafety in Bot operations
+2. There are 4 parts to the bot's workings
+  1. The Balances Monitor (src/balances/BalanceMonitor.ts)
+  2. The arbs subscriptions to the Monitor  (src/monitorGqlClient.ts)
+  3. The building of an arb plan
+  4. The actual execution of the plan

+There are 2 node.js processes that do sepparate tasks and comunicate through ipc.
+1. Main process (master thread) is continuously watching the balances of the arb wallet and is ensuring that the bot process is alive
+2. The bot process (respawned upon error) subscribes to the balances from the main process and subscribes to the arb fed to him from the monitor gql api
+3. Upon finding a winning arb (including bridges + swaps gas cost) it will build an arb plan (a sequence of Bridge/Swap operations) and will match it to the balances it is holding
+4. If it has the tokens to complete an arb it will attempt to execute the necessary Bridge and Swaps
+5. If it fails it will mark the arb path (dex/tokens combination) for review - the bot operator (aka power user) might be able to remedy the failure (fixing bugs, providing token liquidity, etc.)
+6. (TBD) Eventually the bot will report to the dashboard about it's runs and will print any logs and failures so they can be reviewed by the bot operator.